Operator models for meromorphic functions of bounded type: Preliminaries

-is an isometric isomorphism. \end{proposition} We see that there is a subtle difference between the two sided space $\mathcal{B}(h)$ and the one sided de Branges-Rovnak space.
+From there it is straightforward to verify that $T$ is an isometry and that the continuous extension of $T$ is indeed the restriction operator. \end{proof} We see that there is a subtle difference between the two sided space $\mathcal{B}(h)$ and the one sided de Branges-Rovnak space.
 This difference will turn out to be crucial, which is why take the lower half plane into account and consider functions in $\mathcal{N}_{sym}$ instead of $\mathcal{N}(\C^+)$.

 Next, we note that the class $\mathcal{S}_0$ has a multiplicative structure.
 Specifically, if $h_1$ and $h_2$ are elements of $\mathcal{S}_0$, then so is $h_1\cdot h_2$.
 This enables us to establish a divisibility theory analogous to the one for inner functions (Section \ref{Sec:BoundedType}): \begin{definition} Let $h_1$ and $h_2$ in $\mathcal{S}_0$.
 Then we say that \begin{itemize} \item the function $h_1$ divides $h_2$ if there exists a function $h_3\in \mathcal{S}_0$ such that $h_2=h_1 \cdot h_3$. \item the functions $h_1$ and $h_2$ are relatively prime, if there exists no non-trivial function in $\mathcal{S}_0$ which divides both $h_1$ and $h_2$.
 Here a function $h \in \mathcal{S}_0$ is non-trivial, if $h_{|\C^+}$ is not a constant function of modulus one. \end{itemize} \end{definition} Similarly to the case of inner functions, we can characterize when two functions are relatively prime: \begin{proposition} Let $h_1$ and $h_2$ be elements of $\mathcal{S}_0$ and let $(h_i)_{|\C^+}=V_i \cdot O_i, \ i \in \{1,2\}$ be the inner outer decomposition.
-Then $h_1$ and $h_2$ are relatively prime if and only if \begin{itemize} \item the inner functions $V_1$ and $V_2$ are relatively prime \item and the absolutely continuous measures $\log|O_1|\cdot d \lambda$ and $\log |O_2|\cdot d \lambda$ on $\R$ representing $ O_1$ and $O_2$ are mutually singular. \end{itemize} \end{proposition} \begin{proof} It is straightforward to verify that $h_1$ and $h_2$ are relatively prime if $h_1$ and $h_2$ satisfy (i) and (ii).
+Then $h_1$ and $h_2$ are relatively prime if and only if \begin{itemize} \item the inner functions $V_1$ and $V_2$ are relatively prime \item and the absolutely continuous measures $\log|O_1| \mathrm{d} \lambda$ and $\log |O_2| \mathrm{d} \lambda$ on $\R$ representing $ O_1$ and $O_2$ are mutually singular. \end{itemize} \end{proposition} \begin{proof} It is straightforward to verify that $h_1$ and $h_2$ are relatively prime if $h_1$ and $h_2$ satisfy (i) and (ii).

 Conversely, let $h_1$ and $h_2$ be elements of $\mathcal{S}_0$, and assume that $h_1$ and $h_2$ are relatively prime.
 If $V_1$ and $V_2$ are not relatively prime, then we can find an inner function $V_3$ that divides both $V_1$ and $V_2$.
 In this case, $h_3$ generated by $V_3$ will divide both $h_1$ and $h_2$, leading to a contradiction.